Pontifical Institute for Arabic and Islamic Studies: History

 In 1949 it was decided to separate the teaching section from the other activities undertaken at IBLA which were more linked to the specifically Tunisian cultural scene.
 So a study centre was opened at Manouba (near Tunis) which welcomed students of Arabic language and Islamic sciences.
 Later, in accordance with a Decree of the Sacred Congregation for Seminaries and Universities dated 19 March 1960, this training institute was raised to the Pontifical Institute for Oriental Studies.
 In 1964, the Institute was transferred to Rome and its name changed to the Pontifical Institute for Arabic Studies thus avoiding any confusion with the already existing Pontifical Oriental Institute.
 In 1967, at the wish of Pope Paul VI, the Institute was situated in part of the Palazzo di S. Apollinare.
 The sole teaching language, other than Arabic, was French.
-In 1972 an English-speaking section was added.
-Italian was also adopted later.
+In 1972 an English-speaking section was added as was later an Italian.

 Since 1966, the Institute has had the faculty to award the Licentiate in Arabic and Islamic Studies at the end of a two-year course of study and preceded by a preparatory year.
 In accordance with Decree No. 292/80/5 of 25 May 1980, the Congregation for Catholic Education granted the Institute the authority to award the Doctorate.
 The name currently held by the Institute is the Pontifical Institute for Arabic and Islamic Studies (PISAI).
 Its new Statutes were approved by the Congregation for Catholic Education in Decree No. 826/79 on 13 September 2008.

+Notable alumni

+Christian de Chergé, one of the 19 martyrs of Algeria and prior of the abbey of Our Lady of Atlas, studied Arabic language and culture at the Institute from 1972 to 1974.
+Other alumni include Christophorus Tri Harsono, Dominic Eibu and Sister Carmen Sammut.